moby/moby/docs/sources/project/set-up-dev-env.md

         root@5f8630b873fe:/go/src/github.com/docker/docker#  docker -dD

-    The `-dD` flag starts the daemon in debug mode; You'll find this useful when debugging your code.
+    The `-dD` flag starts the daemon in debug mode.
+You'll find this useful when debugging your code.

 9. Bring up one of the terminals on your local host.